 To encourage healthy coping skills, SAFE Project partners with a Marine Corps veteran and military spouse to host Your Emotional Ruck workshops for military spouses and virtual lunch-and-learns for university students connected to the military.

 The full, eight-hour-long Your Emotional Ruck workshops use an evidence-based approach to identify and address risk and protective factors as a military spouse.
-The free, one-hour, virtual lunch and learns for university students and personnel address the unique stressors faced by former military members while offering skill-building and solutions to manage them.
+The free, one-hour, virtual lunch and learns for university students and personnel addresses the unique stressors faced by former military members while offering skill-building and solutions to manage them.

 Interested in scheduling a Your Emotional Ruck workshop or lunch and learn?